 A microphone’s polar pattern is the area around it in which noise is picked up.
 A hypercardioid pattern creates an extremely narrow cone around one side of the mic, so it’s ‘listening’ to a really selective area and blocking out the rest.
 At the other end of the spectrum, omnidirectional mics are listening out in - you guessed it - all directions.
 Some gaming mics offer a selection of polar patterns, whereas others might only offer one.

 - Bidirectional or figure-8: Is so-called because it creates two fields of polarity, one on each side of the mic.
-Think of it like taping two hypercardioid mics together and having them face opposite ways. ideal for recording two vocals at once, one either side of the mic.
+Think of it like taping two hypercardioid mics together and having them face opposite ways.
+It's ideal for recording two vocals at once -- one on either side of the mic.
 It’s always better to use separate mics to do this if possible, though.

 USB gaming mic or studio mic?

-As great as USB-based gaming mics are, they are but one of two options for the streamer, competitive gamer, or home recording enthusiast who happens to play a bit of PUBG on the side.
-The other is XLR-based studio mics, which require an audio interface which, when used correctly, can offer higher quality and more versatile recordings.
+As great as USB-based gaming mics are, they are but one of two options for the streamer, competitive gamer or home recording enthusiast who happens to play a bit of PUBG on the side.
+The other is XLR-based studio mics, which require an audio interface.
+When used correctly, these can offer higher quality and more versatile recordings.

-- USB gaming mics: interface with your PC via a USB input and thus feature an inbuilt ADC which changes the analog mic signal to digital data.
-They’re very easy to setup, usually don’t even require specific drivers, and often feature automatic noise suppression.
+- USB gaming mics: These interface with your PC via a USB input and, thus, feature an inbuilt ADC that changes the analog mic signal to digital data.
+They’re very easy to setup, usually don’t even require specific drivers and often feature automatic noise suppression.

-- Studio mics: interface via XLR, which means you’ll need some form of soundcard with XLR input jacks connected to your PC.
-Studio mics vary from affordable $100 models to prestigious high-end mics worth tens of thousands that are only really feasible for recording studios.
+- Studio mics: A studio mic interfaces via XLR, meaning you’ll need some form of sound card with XLR input jacks connected to your PC.
+Studio mics vary from affordable $100 models to prestigious high-end ones worth tens of thousands that are only feasible for recording studios.
 Since they don’t feature an ADC or DAC, they don’t have noise suppression ‘baked in’ like gaming mics.